 Have you ever wondered what happens to your old electrical items after you take them to the recycling centre?
 Well, since the introduction of the Waste Electrical and Electronic Equipment (WEEE) Regulations in 2007, waste disposal companies make it their primary goal to recycle as much electronic waste as possible, rather than throwing it on a landfill site.

-Ensuring we recycle and reuse our electronic products is increasingly important.
+Ensuring we recycle e-waste is increasingly important.
 In our rapidly moving technology-driven society, it’s fair to say that we generate a great deal of e-waste.
-Below, we answer a few burning questions about e-waste management, and why it’s so important to send your e-waste to a reputable waste disposal specialist.
+Below, we answer a few burning questions about recycling e-waste, and why it’s so important to send your e-waste recycling to a reputable waste disposal specialist.

 Despite WEEE, many people still aren’t aware that electronic gadgets can be recycled.
 Even though a huge amount of electrical products are purchased each year – a number which is only increasing with technological advancements – only a small proportion of these items are taken to be recycled.